Page Last Updated May 7, 2026.

 Asclepias arenaria – Western Sand Milkweed

 Erect herbaceous perennial with densely woolly leaves and stems.
-Leaves are broadly ovate and often very undulate on the margins.
-Flowers are axillary and greenish to cream color.
-Endemic to the Great Plains region of the USA, very drought-tolerant.
+Leaves are broadly egg-shaped with wavy (undulate) margins seen in the photo.
+Flowers are found in the leaf axils and are greenish to cream-colored.
+This species is endemic to the Great Plains region of the USA, very drought-tolerant.

-This is a clump-forming 1 – 2 ft tall perennial with long narrow leaves that are usually folded lengthwise.
-Flowers are usually in globose terminal inflorescences with greenish flowers with maroon highlights.
-Follicles usually curve like a horn.
-Native to southwestern USA, northern Mexico.
+This is a clump-forming, 1-2 ft tall perennial with long, narrow leaves that are usually folded lengthwise as shown in the photo.
+Flowers are usually in roundish terminal inflorescences with greenish flowers with maroon highlights.
+The fruit is a follicles usually curve like a horn (see pic).
+It is native to the southwestern USA and northern Mexico.

 Asclepias curassavica – Tropical Milkweed

 A perennial native of South America but becoming widely introduced elsewhere.
-Flowers have purple or red corollas and yellow or orange coronas.
-Leaves are narrow lanceolate with acute or acuminate tips.
+Flowers have purple or red corollas and yellow or orange coronas in the center.
+Leaves are long and narrow with acute tips or tapering to a point.
 It is not recommended to grow this plant outside of the tropics because it is confusing monarchs into overwintering in temperate climates instead of migrating.

 Asclepias engelmanniana – Engelmann’s Milkweed

-A tall, slender perennial with 1 – 4 branching stems with long and very narrow linear–lanceolate leaves, usually in groups of 2 – 3.
-Pale green flowers without horns are crowded in umbels in the upper axils.
-Endemic to the Great Plains of the USA.
+A tall, slender perennial with 1 – 4 branching stems with long and very narrow linear leaves, usually in groups of 2 – 3.
+Pale green flowers without horns are crowded in umbels in the upper leaf axils.
+This species is endemic to the Great Plains of the USA.

-A herbaceous perennial that is branched on the upper part of the stem and has lanceolate to linear–oblong leaves.
-Corolla is pink to red (rarely white), and the horn is incurved and surpasses the hood.
-Native to swamps and other wet areas of eastern North America.
+A herbaceous perennial that is branched on the upper part of the stem and has lance-shaped to linear–oblong leaves.
+The flower’s corolla is pink to red (rarely white), and the horn curves inward past the hood.
+This lovely plant is native to swamps and other wet areas of eastern North America.

 Asclepias latifolia – Broadleaf Milkweed

-This unbranched 2 – 3 ft tall herbaceous perennial has very large, broad, somewhat obovate to oval leaves with prominent veins.
+This unbranched, 2 – 3 ft tall herbaceous perennial has very large, broad, somewhat egg-shaped or val leaves with prominent veins.
 Leaves are densely packed, appearing cabbage-like when young.
 Flowers are pale greenish to yellow, often hidden in axils by the large leaves.
-Native to western USA and northern Mexico, mostly in the Great Plains.
+Native to the western USA and northern Mexico, mostly in the Great Plains.

 Asclepias pumila – Plains Milkweed

-This short herbaceous perennial is usually less than 30 cm tall with narrow leaves that are densely spaced, appearing whorled but, upon close inspection, are condensed alternate.
+This short herbaceous perennial is usually less than 30 cm tall with narrow leaves that are densely packed, appearing whorled but are not upon close inspection.
 Flowers are light pink or white in terminal inflorescences.
-Endemic to the Great Plains region of the USA.
+This is another endemic of the Great Plains region of the USA.

 Asclepias subverticillata – Horsetail Milkweed

-This erect, spreading, herbaceous perennial may or may not be branched, growing to 1 m tall with sparse narrow linear leaves with revolute margins growing in whorls of 3 – 5 at branch nodes.
-Star-like whitish or cream flowers grow in the upper axillary umbels.
-Native to central and southwestern USA and northern Mexico.
+This erect, spreading, herbaceous perennial may or may not be branched and grows to 1 m tall with sparse, narrow, linear leaves with margins that roll backward on the edge (revolute) and grow in whorls of 3 – 5 at branch nodes.
+Star-like whitish or cream flowers grow in the upper leaf axils.
+It is native to the central and southwestern USA and northern Mexico.

-A tall perennial to 1 m tall with large ovate to somewhat elliptic leaves with pale green on the abaxial surface.
-Flowers are in somewhat pendulous axillary umbels, usually pink (rarely white), with inflexed horns.
-Follicle has a very roughly textured surface.
+A tall perennial up to 1 m tall with large egg-shaped to somewhat elliptic leaves with pale green on the lower surface.
+Flowers are in somewhat drooping umbels in leaf axils and are usually pink (rarely white), with horns that bend inwards.
+The follicles have a very roughly textured surface (shown in the photo).
 Native to the eastern USA and Canada.

-A bushy herbaceous perennial to 60 cm tall, pubescent stem may be single or branched in the top half.
-Leaves are linear to more or less lanceolate and may be opposite or alternate on branches.
+A bushy herbaceous perennial to 60 cm tall, with a hairy stem that may or may not branch in the top half.
+Leaves are linear to narrowly egg-shaped and may be rranged opposite or alternate on branches.
 Flowers are in terminal flat-topped umbels of yellow to red-orange flowers.
-Native to southeastern Canada, eastern and southwestern USA.
+Native to southeastern Canada and the eastern and southwestern USA.

-Herbaceous perennial with usually unbranched stems w several pairs of opposite broadly oblong to ovate leaves.
-Flowers in 1 – 4 globose compact umbels with showy white and pinkish-red tinged flowers with divergent hoods.
+Herbaceous perennial with usually unbranched stems with several pairs of opposite broadly oblong to ovate leaves.
+Flowers in 1 – 4 rounded, compact umbels with showy white and pinkish-red-tinged flowers with spreading hoods.
 Native to eastern North America, rare in the north, most common in the southeastern USA.

 Asclepias verticillata – Whorled Milkweed